 Can you please share your creative journey behind “FIKA”?
 Where does your inspiration come from?

-Fika [Swedish: Slow down and appreciate the good in life] is an outdoor chair.
+Fika (Swedish for “slow down and appreciate the good in life”) is an outdoor chair.
 It has evolved from my personal journey during the pandemic.
 Locked inside our homes, we all craved privacy and space for ourselves.
-The idea originated from carving a space for oneself using furniture rather than space itself.
-Materiality was a very important factor in executing this idea.
+The idea originated from carving a space for oneself using furniture rather than from space itself.
+Materiality was a significant factor in executing this idea.
 Dyed cotton threads and bent metal pipe form a winged form that feels light and airy.
 Weaving the seating ensures the user connects with nature through pockets of air and light.
-The colors aim to blend with the soil and nature.
+The colours aim to blend with the soil and nature.

 Winning this prestigious award has been very gratifying for me.
 The confidence from this recognition has only propelled me to strive for higher and greater boundaries.
 I am glad that the vacuum of my work has gained a platform where it can reach out to a wider community.

 What can we wish for in the future?

 I have been very fascinated with working across various scales and mediums.
 I see myself designing everything that makes me interested or makes me curious.
 Every day is an opportunity to find myself and my niche a little more.
 The goal is to keep learning, exploring, executing, and most importantly, enjoying the journey.